chemicaljs/chemical/README.md

 ## Setup

+A simple example can be found in `/example/`.

 ### Server

-Create a new node.js project and create a script file for the server.
+Create a new Node.js project and create a script file for the server.

 1. Install Chemical `npm install chemicaljs`.